 The reason why we can master all programming languages is: The language concepts are limited, let’s say less than 15 which commonly used.

 Programming language concepts tend to be constant, like design principles.

-Programming language designers borrow ideas or concepts from each other, maybe with a different implementation.
+The language designers borrow ideas or concepts from each other, use them with a different implementation.
 So sometimes we may say PL_C is the son of PL_A and PL_B, and PL family tree would be like this:

 Focus on language concepts, not syntax

-So we want to learn language concepts, but how to?
+So we want to learn language concepts, but how to learn them?

 To fully understand a programming language concept, we need to answer these questions about it.
-Why the concept is invented and what is the problem is it solved, what is it benefits and drawbacks and sometimes how is it implemented.
+Why the concept is invented and what is the target issue needs to be solved, what are the benefits and drawbacks, and even how is it implemented.

 Let’s take GC for example.
 The first question should be, what’s GC?

 A quick search on Google, we will redirect to the Wikipedia GC page.
 GC was invented to solve the problem of memory management, it will reduce memory errors in a program, writing code with GC will be easier since we don’t need to manage memory manually.

-The cost is performance, since there will be extra code to allocate and free memory.
-When you are using a programming language with GC, pay attention to how GC affect your performance.
+The cost is performance since there will be extra code to allocate and free memory.
+When you are using a programming language with GC, pay attention to how GC affects your performance.